Aya-ZIbra/MyYogini/README.md

 ```sh
 ./my_yogini -i ./from_Chris/AI-Yogini-Project/badWarrior11.jpg -c ./from_Chris/AI-Yogini-Project/GoodWarrior1flipped.jpg -m ./models/human-pose-estimation-0001/FP32/human-pose-estimation-0001.xml -o core -no_show -r
 ```
-## Geometric heuristics used for pose correction
+## Geometric heuristics used for pose personalization and correction
 The input to our application is a camera stream of the user doing a Yoga pose.
+The application output is a personalized target pose that considers the user's height, weight, etc.
 The human pose model outputs the keypoints of the body.
+It predicts a pose: body skeleton, which consists of keypoints and connections between them, for every person in an input video.
+The pose may contain up to 18 keypoints: *ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees*, and *ankles*.

 We have developed heuristics algorithms to detect the correctness of the user's pose compared to the Guru's pose.
 The steps are as follows:
 * Read in the Guru's pose from an input image.
 This is fed to the application using the (-c) command line option.
 * Extract the 17 keypoints of the Guru's pose.
 ```